 Despite multiple warnings that they were experiencing a high volume of calls and live chats, I was able to reach a person in about half an hour or less for each mode of communication (email, chat, phone).
 That’s pretty impressive.

 I asked a simple question that was immediately on my mind: when will the Online Store be available in Mexico?
-The response I got 31 minutes later was… not as helpful as I would have liked.
+The response I got 31 minutes later was pretty generic.

 It read, “[Employee] here with Weebly Customer Success, here to help!
 Square Point of Sale and online store is available for free in most countries listed in the App Store and Google Play.